Treshch1/ts-course/lesson-14/readme.md

-# Lesson 11
+# Lesson 14

-In this lesson we explored mocks with sinon.js in TypeScript.
-Covered types of mocks like spies, stubs, and full mocks.
+In this lesson we implemented integration testing framework for The Cat API client using the fetch library.

 ## Getting Started